 Telstra has streamlined its NBN plans, offering just two base plans with optional add-ons.
 Customers can select from a 100GB of data at NBN 25 speeds for $70 per month, or upgrade to unlimited data on the NBN 50 tier for $90.

 An NBN 100 (Premium Evening Speed) boost is available to add to your Unlimited plan for an additional $30 per month.
-Telstra lists Typical Evening Speeds for all three available NBN tiers, which give customers an indication of the average plan speeds experienced by users between 7pm and 11pm:
+Telstra lists Typical Evening Speeds for all four NBN tiers, which give customers an indication of the average plan speeds experienced by users between 7pm and 11pm.

 Home Phone Calls with Telstra